Blendify/blender-manual/blender_docs/manual/physics/particles/physics/keyed.rst

    You have to enter the name of the object which bears the target system and if there are multiple particle systems the number of the system.

-   Click the :kbd:`+` to add a key, then select the object.
+   Click the :kbd:`Plus` to add a key, then select the object.

 If you use only one keyed system the particles will travel in their lifetime from the emitter to the target.
 A shorter lifetime means faster movement.